Withdrawing from and/or Repeating Criminal Justice Courses

 - Withdrawal During the Final 3 Weeks of a Semester – Withdrawals after the 12th week of instruction are not granted absent the most serious and compelling of reasons, such as the documented death of an immediate (not extended) family member; a documented, serious medical condition that requires withdrawal from all courses; a call from reserve to active military service; etc. The procedures for withdrawal during this period are the same as in item 2, but also require the approval and signature of the Dean or Associate Dean of the College of Heath and Human Services on this form.
 Moreover, the Office of the Provost will review all such requests before they are formally approved.

-Getting the Signature of the Department Chair to Authorize a Withdrawal
+Getting the Signature of the School Director to Authorize a Withdrawal

-As explained above, you will need to obtain the signature of both your course instructor and the Department Chair to withdrawal from a course after the unrestricted withdrawal deadline has past.
+As explained above, you will need to obtain the signature of both your course instructor and the School Director to withdrawal from a course after the unrestricted withdrawal deadline has past.
 To do so:

-- Make an appointment to see the Department Chair; and
+- Make an appointment to see the School Director; and

-- Bring documentation with you to your appointment with the Chair evidencing your serious and compelling reason for needing to withdraw from a criminal justice course.
+- Bring documentation with you to your appointment with the Director evidencing your serious and compelling reason for needing to withdraw from a criminal justice course.

 Limitations on the Number of Withdrawals